-"1.7.2 Risks of difficulties in integrating businesses following acquisition transactions realising the benefits expected from such transactions
+1.7.2 Risks of difficulties in integrating businesses following acquisition transactions realizing the benefits expected acquisitions

-The BNPP Group regularly undertakes merger and acquisition transactions.
-It has in particular announced its intention to allocate part of the proceeds from the sale of Bank of the West to acquisitions.
-The BNPP Group's most recent major such transactions were the integration of Deutsche Bank's Prime Brokerage & Electronic Execution platform in 2019, the acquisition of 100% of Exane, previously 50% owned by BNPP, in 2021, the acquisition of 100% of Floa, in 2022 and the acquisition of Kantox in 2023.
+The BNPP Group engages in acquisition and combination transactions on a regular basis.
+The BNPP Group's most recent major such transactions were the integration of Deutsche Bank's Prime Brokerage & Electronic Execution platform in 2019, the acquisition of 100% of Exane, previously 50% owned by BNPP, finalised on 13 July 2021, and the acquisition of 100% of Floa, a subsidiary of Casino and Crédit Mutuel Alliance Fédérale (via the Banque Fédérative du Crédit Mutuel ("BFCM")) and one of the French leaders in innovative payments, finalised on 1 February 2022.
+These operational integration activities resulted, in 2022, in restructuring costs of EUR 188 million.
 Successful integration and the realisation of synergies require, among other things, proper coordination of business development and marketing efforts, retention of key members of management, policies for effective recruitment and training as well as the ability to adapt information and computer systems.
 Any difficulties encountered in combining operations could result in higher integration costs and lower savings or revenues than expected.
 There will accordingly be uncertainty as to the extent to which anticipated synergies will be achieved and the timing of their realisation.
 Moreover, the integration of the BNPP Group's existing operations with those of the acquired operations could interfere with its respective businesses and divert management's attention from other aspects of the BNPP Group's business, which could have a negative impact on the BNPP Group's business and results.
 In some cases, moreover, disputes relating to acquisitions may have an adverse impact on the integration process or have other adverse consequences, including financial ones.

 Although the BNPP Group undertakes an in-depth analysis of the companies it plans to acquire, such analyses often cannot be complete or exhaustive.
 In the event that BNPP Group is unable to conduct comprehensive due diligence prior to an acquisition, it may acquire doubtful or troubled assets or businesses that may be unprofitable or have certain potential risks that only materialise after the acquisition.
-The acquisition of an unprofitable business or a business with materialised risks may have a significant adverse effect on the BNPP Group's overall profitability and may increase its liabilities."
+The acquisition of an unprofitable business or a business with materialised risks may have a significant adverse effect on the BNPP Group's overall profitability and may increase its liabilities.

-22. In Chapter 1 RISK FACTORS, the risk factor 1.7.3 Risks regarding intense competition amongst banking and non-banking operators shall be deleted and replaced as follows:
+1.7.3 Risks regarding intense competition amongst banking and non-banking operators